aster-test-generation/EMB/HOW_TO_RUN_WITH_AGENT.md

 java -Djdk.attach.allowAttachSelf=true -javaagent:"${EMB_BASE}/realtime-jacoco-agent-1.0-SNAPSHOT.jar" -cp "./target/classes:$(cat cp.txt)" em.embedded.org.languagetool.EmbeddedEvoMasterController
 ```

-The service should be running at port `8081` with jacoco agent on 8000. odify line 65 in `jdk_8_maven/em/embedded/rest/languagetool/src/main/java/em/embedded/org/languagetool/EmbeddedEvoMasterController.java` to change the service port.
+The service should be running at port `8081` with jacoco agent on `8000`.
+Modify line 65 in `jdk_8_maven/em/embedded/rest/languagetool/src/main/java/em/embedded/org/languagetool/EmbeddedEvoMasterController.java` to change the service port.

 The spec is available at `http://localhost:8081/v2/swagger`.
 To check if it is running, send a request:
 ```